Sandy Hook parents testify about the 'hell' Alex Jones inflicted on them through lies about the shooting - KESQ

 “There’s got to be a strong deterrent that shall prevent him from peddling this propaganda,” Heslin said, adding that through his testimony he wanted “to restore my credibility, my reputation, and Jesse’s legacy that he so much deserves.”

 As Heslin testified, a television screen in the court showed a photograph of his murdered son, six-year-old Jesse Lewis.
-Jones, who is expected to testify in his own defense later on Tuesday, was absent from the courtroom during Heslin and Lewis’ testimony.
+Jones, who is expected to testify in his own defense later on Tuesday, was absent from the courtroom during Heslin’s testimony and the first part of Lewis’ testimony.
 Heslin called that absence “a cowardly act.”

 “I’ve been here for a week and a half and [during] my final testimony Mr. Alex Jones does not have the courage to sit in front of me or face me,” Heslin said.